-- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Cummings Road falls within Subunit 10C and are to be "managed for commercial and personal use timber production while protecting fish and wildlife habitat and recreation use near the Tanana and Volkmar Rivers and other waterbodies."
+- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Maisch Forest Road system falls within Subunit 5A and are to be "Subunit 5A will be managed for timber production, habitat and recreation while retaining scenic values along the Parks Highway".
 DOF is offering these timber sales while also recognizing other users of the State Forest.
 The intent is to manage for multiple users while still maintaining a productive "working forest".
 These sales fall in line with the guidance provided in the TVSF Management Plan. - 2.
-Timber volume and sustained yield: The proposed project area has an estimated volume of 2,500 CCF of spruce sawlog timber and spruce fuelwood on approximately 124 acres.
+Timber volume and sustained yield: The proposed project area has an estimated volume of 1,215 CCF of birch fuel wood timber on approximately 81 acres.
 Final harvest unit boundaries and timber volume estimates will be determined once DOF staff has completed all pre-sale field measurements.
-The Delta Area Annual Allowable Cut (AAC) is calculated at approximately 3,948 acres of harvest annually.
+The Fairbanks Area Annual Allowable Cut (AAC) is calculated at approximately 4,606 acres of harvest annually.
 The volumes proposed in this harvest and in combination with timber volumes from other proposed timber sales that are offered will be within the allowable cut and comply with sustained yield requirements. - 3.
-Harvest unit design: The timber will be harvested as a heavy partial cut for spruce.
-Harvest units are situated within a multi-hundred acre spruce timber type.
-All spruce 6 inch DBH and larger will be included for harvest.
-Any aspen or birch as well as any spruce smaller than 6 inches DBH will not be cut.
-Large snags valuable for wildlife habitat will be retained to the extent practical.
+Harvest unit design: The timber will be harvested as a heavy partial cut for birch and follow the topography of the ridgeline.
+All birch 6" DBH or larger will be included for harvest.
+Any white spruce and aspen, as well as any birch smaller than 6", will not be cut.
 The logging operations will follow all applicable Best Management Practices and residual trees will be protected from damage during harvest operations.
 Harvesting will be by the whole tree yarding system using a ground-based skidding method.
 Slash disposal at the landings will be by burning or by salvage for fuelwood use. - a.
 Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390)

-Natural regeneration will be utilized initially for reforestation, and areas adjacent to the boundary with mature, robust spruce trees will be retained to provide seed to this unit.
-It is expected that the harvest method (heavy partial cut) will open sites and increase light and soil warmth.
+Natural regeneration will be utilized initially for reforestation.
+The sale has been laid out so that areas adjacent to the boundary include mature, robust birch trees to provide seed to this unit.
+Mechanical ground scarification will be required to create suitable microsites for seedling establishment and slow the growth of grass competition.
 Reforestation will be assessed within five years post-harvest, and a regeneration survey will be conducted if regeneration appears marginal or patchy.
-If the survey indicates inadequately stocked areas, then scarification may be performed on non-stocked areas.
+If the survey indicates inadequately stocked areas, then additional silvicultural actions may be performed on non-stocked areas.
 The goal for regeneration is to achieve a minimum of 450 evenly distributed trees per acre at the end of the regeneration survey period (any commercial tree species).